Amy took on the 26.2 miles of the Dundee Marathon to raise money for our work. This is her story.

 I completed the Dundee marathon on the 15th of July.
 It was the toughest challenge I have ever experienced.

 Hot, humid weather and few water stations meant that the 26.2 miles was a real struggle.
 But I was determined to complete the challenge.
 Not only for my own achievement but for Campaign to End Loneliness.

 Fundraising has not only to provide funds to make a difference to the improvement of social integration but to help people recognise that isolation and loneliness are becoming increasingly common and problematic.
 More needs to be done.

 Even if it’s a small act of kindness, it can make a big difference to someone’s day/week/month.

-Thank you so much for taking the time to read my marathon journey, and if you would like to donate, please visit my BT MyDonate page.
+Thank you so much for taking the time to read my marathon journey.